How to become Web Developer: Web Development Guide

 This is a common question.
 The truth is, which web development language is the best depends on your goals.
 For beginners, the holy trinity is

-For a solid career, you’ll need to learn a back-end language, and this is where you might ask, “Is Python or C++ better for web development?”
+To build a strong career, you need to learn a back-end language.
+You might wonder, “Which is better for web development—Python or C++?”
+Both are powerful, but they serve different needs.
 For web development, Python is a clear winner.
 It is useful early and has effective systems, which include Django and Flask.
-C++ is a great language, but it is rarely used for web development; it’s more for game engines, operating systems, and performance-critical applications.
+C++ is a powerful language.
+But it’s not often used for web development.
+It’s mainly used for game engines, operating systems, and apps that need high performance.

-Other popular web development languages include Java (web development with Java is still very popular, especially in enterprise settings) and PHP.
+Other popular web development languages are Java and PHP.
+Java is still widely used, especially for big business websites.
+PHP is also common and powers many content management systems.
 You can also do online development with Python for both front-end and back-end work.

 3. Learning Paths and Gaining Skills